 The Department of Energy and Environmental Protection's Kellogg Estate is landscaped with formal flower gardens, ornamental shrubs, and flowering trees, providing an endless pageant of color from spring through autumn.

 Front Formal Garden This Colonial Revival style garden dates back to 1911 and has five main flower beds filled with various annuals and perennials.
-Knockout rose trees and gomphrena are among the colorful flowers that fill the four rectangular beds, which surround a circular bed containing ornamental kale and tall ageratum.
+Knockout rose trees and annuals are among the colorful flowers that fill the four rectangular beds, which surround a circular bed containing ornamental kale and annuals.
 Daylilies, Siberian and bearded irises, peonies, yucca, and globe thistle are among the potpourri of perennials along the perimeter.

 Rock Garden Tucked behind the rose garden is a lovely rock garden, featuring dwarf conifers and perennials.
 Annuals add splashes of color throughout the year.
 Iris, lavender, bleeding heart, and rose campion are among the prerennials in this garden.